DIY-Recording-Equipment/diyre-libdoc/old guides/mojo-maestro.md

 {% lightbox 'https://www.diyrecordingequipment.com/products/mojo-maestro-passive-clipping-colour', 'md' %}

-Thank you for purchasing a <a href="https://www.diyrecordingequipment.com/products/mojo-maestro-passive-clipping-colour">Mojo Maestro Colour</a>.
+Thank you for purchasing a [Mojo Maestro Colour](https://www.diyrecordingequipment.com/products/mojo-maestro-passive-clipping-colour).

-If this is your first DIY project ever, we recommend reading our <a href="http://www.diyrecordingequipment.com/pages/getting-started">Getting Started Guide</a>.
+If this is your first DIY project ever, we recommend reading our [Getting Started Guide](http://www.diyrecordingequipment.com/pages/getting-started).

 Before you begin, check the revision of your PCB.
-If yours says "v1.2 2019" on the top side, follow the <a href="https://www.diyrecordingequipment.com/pages/mojo-maestro-assembly-guide">version 1.x assembly guide</a>.
+If yours says "v1.2 2019" on the top side, follow the [version 1.x assembly guide](https://www.diyrecordingequipment.com/pages/mojo-maestro-assembly-guide).
 If yours does not say "v1.2 2019" on the top, you are on the correct page.

 ## Required Tools